Carrie Nation: Second marriage and "call from God"

-"Hatchetations"
+Hatchetations

-Nation continued her destructive ways in Kansas, her fame spreading through her growing arrest record.
+Carrie Nation continued her saloon destruction, her fame spreading through her growing arrest record.
 After she led a raid in Wichita, Kansas, Nation's husband joked that she should use a hatchet next time for maximum damage.
 Nation replied, "That is the most sensible thing you have said since I married you."
 The couple divorced in 1901; they had no children.
 Between 1902 and 1906, she lived in Guthrie, Oklahoma.

 Alone or accompanied by hymn-singing women, Nation would march into a bar and sing and pray while smashing bar fixtures and stock with a hatchet.
 Between 1900 and 1910, she was arrested some 30 times for "hatchetations", as she came to call them.
 Nation paid her jail fines from lecture-tour fees and sales of stick pins in the shape of hatchets.
 The souvenirs were provided by a Topeka, Kansas, pharmacist.
 Engraved on the handle of the hatchet, the pin reads, "Death to Rum".

 In April 1901, Nation went to Kansas City, Missouri, a city known for its wide opposition to the temperance movement, and smashed liquor in various bars on 12th Street in downtown Kansas City.
 She was arrested, taken to court, and fined $500 although the judge suspended the fine under the condition that she never return to Kansas City.
-She was arrested over 32 times—one report is that she was placed in the Washington, D.C., poorhouse for three days for refusing to pay a $35 fine.
+She was arrested more than 32 times—one report is that she was placed in the Washington, D.C., poorhouse for three days for refusing to pay a $35 fine.

 Nation also conducted women's rights marches in Topeka, Kansas.
 She led hundreds of women that were part of the Home Defender's Army to march in opposition to saloons.
 In Amarillo, Texas, she received a strong response, as she was sponsored by the surveyor W. D. Twichell, an active Methodist layman.